1st Lancashire Engineers: Interwar

-World War II
+Second World War

 Mobilisation

-Following the Munich Crisis the TA was doubled in size.
-55th (West Lancashire) Division, which was organised as a Motor Division, spun off a duplicate, 59th (Staffordshire) Infantry Division, to which the signal unit provided 59th (Motor) Divisional Signals.
+Following the Munich Crisis, the TA was doubled in size.
+The 55th (West Lancashire) Infantry Division, which was organised as a Motor Division, spun off a duplicate, 59th (Staffordshire) Infantry Division, to which the signal unit provided 59th (Motor) Divisional Signals.
 The TA was mobilised in the days preceding the outbreak of war on 3 September 1939, and 59th Division and its units became active on 15 September.

 55th (West Lancashire) Divisional Signals

-55th (West Lancashire) Division mobilised in Western Command.
+The 55th (West Lancashire) Division mobilised in Western Command.
 It remained in the UK throughout the war, moving from place to place.
-In June 1940 it was reorganised as a normal infantry division, and in January 1942 it was placed on a lower establishment.
+In June 1940, it was reorganised as a normal infantry division, and in January 1942 it was placed on a lower establishment.
 Although it was restored to full war establishment shortly before D Day, it never went overseas.
 55th Divisional Signals acted as a training unit.

 59th (Motor) Divisional Signals

 59th Division also mobilised in Western Command, but early in 1940 the divisional signal unit was withdrawn and reorganised as 4th Army Signals.
 It was redesignated again in May 1940 as No 4 Line of Communication Signals, and in September it was sent to the Middle East where it operated in the rear areas of Western Desert Force and later Eighth Army during the Western Desert Campaign.
-It also provided signal detachments to British forces operating in Eritrea during the East African Campaign and in Palestine during the Syria–Lebanon Campaign.
+It also provided signal detachments to British forces operating in Eritrea during the East African campaign and in Palestine during the Syria–Lebanon Campaign.

 Eighth Army Signals

 When Eighth Army HQ was formed in 1941, most of its administrative services, including signals, were provided by the South African Army.
 4th LoC Signals supported these units, and in mid-1942 it took over completely from the South Africans when the bulk of the unit became 8th Army Signals, also providing personnel to XIII Corps Signals and East African Signals.

-The unit served with Eighth Army HQ at the Battle of Alamein, the advance to Tunis, the Allied invasion of Sicily, and the whole of the Italian Campaign.
+The unit served with Eighth Army HQ at the Battle of Alamein, the advance to Tunis, the Allied invasion of Sicily, and the whole of the Italian campaign.
 It ended the war in Austria, remaining there with the Army of Occupation until 1947, when its HQ and No 1 Squadron were disbanded.
 The rest of the unit was reorganised into the independent Klagenfurt and Vienna Signal Squadrons, and the Graz Signal Troop.
-In 1952 these were amalgamated into British Troops Austria Signals, which was reduced to a squadron in 1954 and disbanded in 1955.
+In 1952, these were amalgamated into British Troops Austria Signals, which was reduced to a squadron in 1954 and disbanded in 1955.

 Organisation

-In 1939–1945 an Army Signal unit had the following organisation:
+In 1939–1945, an Army Signal unit had the following organisation: